epicmaxco/vuestic-ui/docs/component-implementation.md

 * For ready (not prototypes) components we want to introduce more unit tests.
 Mostly as a regression prevention measure.
 * We want some cross-browser visual recognition testing.
+* We want a playground with a variety of component to simplify manual testing.
+Currently this role is taken by vuestic-admin, but that might not be the case in future.

 ### QA process